 - No convictions for a DUI (drug or alcohol-related) offense in the last 5 years.

-- Must hold a valid U.S. driver's license for one year.
+- Must hold a valid U.S. driver's license for 8 months.

 - Must have a U.S. residential address within the hiring area.